davidagler/howtowritephilosophy/lessons/citing.md

 1. Society expects you to and will sometimes punish you if you don't.
 At a university, you may be charged with an [academic integrity violation](https://undergrad.psu.edu/aappm/G-9-academic-integrity.html).
 In broader society, you might face public humiliation, criticism, or even lose your job (e.g., it has been claimed that former president of Harvard University resigned due to [plagiarism allegations](https://www.theguardian.com/education/2024/jan/06/harvard-claudine-gay-plagiarism))
 1. It is helpful to others.
 If I'm interested in the topic of your paper and your paper was inspired by a set of readings, I might like to read what you read.
-1. Depending on how you use the source, it is unethical to pretend something is yours when it's not.
+1. If you pretend something is yours when it's not, you are lying.
+If you take another's ideas or results, then you are stealing.
+In general, lying and stealing are taken to be morally wrong.

 To regularize things, when you cite a source, you are expected to use a *citation style*.
 There are many different citation styles, e.g., [Chicago/Turabian](https://owl.purdue.edu/owl/research_and_citation/chicago_manual_17th_edition/cmos_formatting_and_style_guide/chicago_manual_of_style_17th_edition.html), APA, MLA, IEEE, etc. If you are publishing a paper, the style you use will vary based on the academic discipline you are in and the place you are publishing your paper (or book).